People Spill The Time They Obeyed The Rules To Execute Revenge

 This took place roughly 19 years ago when I was in middle school.
 I had (and still have) a disability that prevents me from writing legibly; however, my parents quickly learned I had an insane typing speed.
 As a result, my ADHD psychologist and parents got me an Alphasmart Word Processor for my fifth grade Christmas present.

+It would be an understatement to say this was a life-changer.
 My assignments became so much easier (I knew the stuff, but couldn’t write it down), my attitude about school changed, and I became the hip popular kid at school for having this fancy new piece of cutting-edge technology.
 None of my teachers between the fifth and seventh grade had an issue with this and were quite impressed by the technology.
-Mind you, word processors weren’t exactly new, but seeing them in schools was unheard of at this point as they were quite expensive.

-Grump.
+This changed in the eighth grade with Mrs. Grump.
 Mrs. Grump was your traditional old woman who looked like my great, great grandmother, grey hair, wrinkles upon wrinkles, a bead necklace that reached past her breasts, flower print outfits, and clip-on earrings.
-Seriously, she was one bobbed hairdo away from being Karen’s grandmother.
-The first day I took my word processor out, she was on my back.

 Anytime she saw me with it, she would threaten to take it from me and reduce my marks for the class.
 I recall myself standing up for myself the first time, but I was never one to argue with my teachers.

 I never needed to because my teachers up until then were completely understanding.
 When she said no, I backed off.

 At that point, school became miserable for me.
 When I typed up my assignments, Mrs. Grump lowered my marks for not being handwritten.
 Anytime I asked her if I could stay after class to finish my assignments or finish writing down my notes, she would lower my marks on the next assignment for “wasting her time.”
 Anytime I asked a friend for help while in class, you guessed it, she would lower my marks.

+Luckily, as most of my fellow students understood my problems, a group of them approached me and offered to help me.
 They started offering me their notes each evening, so I could bring them home and photocopy, so I could keep up with everything.
 We also hung out in the library at lunches and they actually helped me with my handwriting, so it could be at the very least legible, allowing me to write out my homework, despite it taking super long.

 I genuinely don’t know what her problem was, but she began reducing my marks because of poor handwriting and inspecting my binders to make sure I wasn’t stealing other people’s work.

-Now, as I explained, I am not one to question authority.
+If she found a photocopied note, say it with me, she would lower my marks.
+This was absolutely ridiculous as none of my classmates were marked in such a way.

 Despite being miserable with Mrs. Grump’s attitude, I quietly accepted I would probably fail.
-Unfortunately, I don’t remember why my parents didn’t help, but I think it might have been due to my older brother being part of Mrs.
+Unfortunately, I don’t remember why my parents didn’t help, but I think it might have been due to my older brother being part of Mrs. Grump’s in the past, and they thought I was being overdramatic (ADHD, remember).

 With the background out of the way, on to the compliance.

 I don’t know what happened this particular day, but I had a sudden surge of confidence.

 It was a particularly bad day, I remember we were doing an assignment involving microscopes in class.
 We needed to describe what we saw, and instinctively, I brought out my word processor.
 I put it on the table and looked down into the microscope, but when I came back up, Mrs. Grump was standing at my desk with my word processor in her hand.

 Mrs. Grump: I am confiscating this and throwing it away.